jnthas/mariobros-clock/index.md

 ### Mario Bros. version

-To upload the firmware, connect your ESP32 board in the USB port and click in Upload!
+To upload the firmware, connect your ESP32 board in the USB port and click on the P-Switch!

 <esp-web-install-button manifest="static/firmware_build/v1/manifest.json">